 length of course

 Brief Description: Do you need to update your CV?
 Did you not achieve your Maths qualification through school?
 Are you 19 years old or over?
-The course will be taught both at
+The one year course will be taught

 Do you need to update your CV?
 Did you not achieve your Maths qualification through school?
 Are you 19 years old or over?

-The course will be taught both at Foundation and Higher tier in a group setting (content is defined for each tier).
+The one year course will be taught at Foundation Tier – the funding is given to enable you to gain a grade 4 or 5, within one academic year, (equivalent to the old C grade).
 General content headings are number, algebra, ratio proportion and rates of change, geometry and measure, probability, statistics.

 Foundation tier: grades 1 to 5.
 Higher tier: grades 4 to 9.

-GCSE maths is expected to take between 120 and 140 hours of study – you will attend classes for 102.5 hours, an additional 17.5 hours will be on-line content and the remaining hours are delivered through set homework tasks which will be marked and are a compulsory part of the course.
+GCSE maths is expected to take between 120 and 140 hours of study – you will attend taught classes for 102 hours, and complete an additional 20 hours mandatory on-line content and the remaining hours are delivered through set homework tasks which will be marked and are a compulsory part of the course.
 Some of you will need to spend more time self-studying certain topics to bring your skills up to the required level.
 You are required to have independent study skills, and to set yourself appropriate goals and targets.

 Weekday sessions are 2.5 hours long, Saturdays are 5 hours long.

 PLEASE NOTE: GCSE exams will take place during the day at Coleridge Community College.
+Provisional dates issued by the exam board are: Tuesday 19th May, Thursday 4th June and Monday 8th June.
 The dates are published by the exam board and all candidates must sit the exam then.
-You will be advised of the dates at the beginning of the course – expect to book leave / holiday from work / childcare as needed.
+Dates will be confirmed at the beginning of the course – expect to book leave / holiday from work / childcare as needed.